How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 Your screenplay likely won’t go through that many revisions, but it’s important to see how many drafts a screenplay will go through until it’s right.

 I mentioned before that I am a big fan of the Beat Sheet method from Save the Cat.
-My first draft will consist of the elements from a beat sheet that I created myself.
+My first draft will include elements from a beat sheet I created myself.

 I throw away my beat sheet once the first draft is complete.
-The revisions are where I will look deeper into the story, theme, and characters to make everything richer.
+I will look deeper into the story, theme, and characters in the revisions to make everything richer.

-However, they could bring up problems in your script that need to be addressed.
+However, they could bring up problems in your script that must be addressed.
 It will be up to you to find a creative solution to those problems.

 Step 6: Once your screenplay is finished